blaenk/site/content/notes/java.md

 ## Random

 The `Random` class is a pseudorandom number generator.
 A variety of different kinds of numbers can be extracted from `Random` via different methods such as `nextBoolean`, `nextBytes`, `nextInt`, and so on.
 The `nextBytes` method in particular takes an array and fills it with the randomly generated values.
-The `nextInt` method has an overload that accepts an upper bound so that numbers are generated within the range $[0, n)$.
+The `nextInt` method has an overload that accepts an upper bound so that numbers are generated within the range `$[0, n)$`.

 The seed can be passed to one of the constructor overloads or reset after the fact with the `setSeed` method.